Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

 \subsection{Results for Directed Link Prediction}

-Table 2 reports mean AUC and AP, along with standard errors over 100 runs, for each dataset and for the three tasks.
-Train incomplete graphs and test sets are different for each of the 100 runs.
-Overall, our gravity-inspired graph AE and VAE models achieve very competitive results.
+Table 2 reports the mean AUC and AP scores, along with standard errors over 100 runs, for each dataset and the three tasks.
+Training graphs and test sets are different for each of the 100 runs.
+Overall, our gravity-inspired models achieve competitive results.

-On \textit{task 1}, standard graph AE and VAE, despite ignoring directionality for graph reconstruction, still perform fairly well (e.g. $82.79\%$ AUC for standard graph VAE on Cora).
-This emphasizes the limited impact of directionality on performances for such task, as planned in subsection 4.1.1.
-Nonetheless, our gravity-inspired models significantly outperform the standard ones (e.g. $91.92\%$ AUC for gravity-inspired graph VAE on Cora), confirming the relevance of capturing both proximity and directionality for general directed link prediction.
+On \textit{task 1}, standard graph AE and VAE models, despite ignoring the directionality, still perform reasonably well (e.g., $82.79\%$ AUC for standard graph VAE on Cora).
+This emphasizes the limited impact of the directionality on performances for such a task, as planned in Section 4.1.1.
+Nonetheless, our gravity-inspired models significantly outperform the standard ones (e.g., $91.92\%$ AUC for gravity-inspired graph VAE on Cora), confirming the relevance of capturing both proximity and directionality.
 Moreover, our models are competitive w.r.t. baselines designed for directed graphs.
-Among them, APP is the best on our three datasets, together with the source/target graph AE on Google graph.
+Among them, APP is the best on our three datasets, together with the source/target graph AE model on Google.

-On \textit{task 2}, i.e. biased negative samples link prediction, our gravity-inspired models persistently achieve the best performances (e.g. a top $76.19\%$ AUC on Citeseer, $11+$ points above the best baseline).
-We notice that models ignoring directionality for prediction, i.e. node2vec and standard graph AE and VAE, totally fail ($50.00\%$ AUC and AP on all graphs, corresponding to the random classifier level) which was expected since test sets include both directions of each node pair.
-Experiments on \textit{task 3}, i.e. on bidirectionality prediction, confirm the superiority of our approach when dealing with challenging tasks where directionality learning is crucial.
-Indeed, on this last task, gravity-inspired models also outperform alternative approaches (e.g. with a top $85.82\%$ AUC for gravity-inspired graph AE on Google).
+On \textit{task 2}, i.e., biased negative samples link prediction, our gravity-inspired models achieve the best performances (e.g., a top $76.19\%$ AUC on Citeseer, $11+$ points above the best baseline).
+Models ignoring the directionality for prediction, i.e., node2vec and standard graph AE and VAE, totally fail ($50.00\%$ AUC and AP on all graphs, corresponding to the random classifier level), which was expected since test sets include both directions of each node pair.
+Experiments on \textit{task 3}, i.e., on bidirectionality prediction, confirm the superiority of our approach when dealing with tasks where directionality learning is crucial.
+Indeed, on this last task, gravity-inspired models also outperform the alternative approaches (e.g., with a top $85.82\%$ AUC for gravity-inspired graph AE on Google).